WIP Notes – 2026 Updates – Comprehensive Plan

 4. What type of development is allowed within their district

-5. The process for how zoning is changed
+5. The process for how zoning is changed to include decision criteria.

 Brown County — Historical, Cultural and Economic Context